Urban rail in the United Kingdom: Birmingham

-During 2014/15, there were nearly 51 million rail passenger journeys in the TfWM area.
+During 2024/25, there were 65.8 million rail passenger boardings in the TfWM area.
 Birmingham has the highest proportion of rail commuters in England outside London.
 In the past few decades the proportion of journeys into central Birmingham by rail has grown sharply: 29% of journeys into Birmingham city centre in the peak hours were made by rail in 2015, compared to 17% in 2001, 12% in 1991.

-Most of the Birmingham and West Midlands County local suburban lines are centred on New Street station, including the Cross-City Line, the Chase Line and the Coventry-Wolverhampton line.
+Most of the Birmingham and West Midlands County local suburban lines are centred on New Street station, including the Cross-City Line, the Chase Line, the Camp Hill Line and the Coventry–Wolverhampton line.
 Three suburban routes, known collectively as the Snow Hill lines run through Snow Hill and Moor Street stations.
 Services run at ten-minute frequencies on the busiest routes, with most other routes operating at least a 15–20 or 30 minute frequency.
 Routes are listed below:

 West Midlands Trains routes operating from :